Transmitting qubits through relativistic fields: Conclusions and outlook

-In conclusion, aiming to advance our understanding of quantum fields from an information-theoretical point of view, we here proposed a prototype framework for the study of quantum information transmission through quantum fields.
-It should be very interesting to extend the present study to general relativistic settings such as expanding universe scenarios and, in particular, also to the study of the extent to which black holes broadcast classical and quantum information in Hawking radiation.
+In conclusion, aiming to advance our understanding of quantum fields from an information-theoretical point of view, we have proposed a prototype framework for the study of quantum information transmission between local signaling devices through quantum fields.
+Further, it should also be very interesting to pursue the fundamental implications by extending the present study to general relativistic settings such as expanding universe scenarios and, in particular, to the question of the extent to which black holes broadcast classical and quantum information in Hawking radiation.